Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Smokebush branches in a yellow wheelbarrow from rejuvenaton pruningGeneral Pruning rules of thumb:

-Early spring is an ideal time to prune evergreen shrubs like juniper and yews as well as deciduous shrubs that are not known for flowering such as Red Twig Dogwood and Ninebark.
+Early spring is an ideal time to prune evergreen shrubs like juniper and yews and deciduous shrubs not known for flowering, such as Red Twig Dogwood and Ninebark.
 Otherwise, the rule of thumb is to prune after shrubs flower.
 Boxwoods can be pruned anytime through summer (no meatball shapes, please).

-Of utmost importance is to not prune plants late in summer or early fall as it may encourage new growth that will not have time to harden off, causing winter damage.
-Additionally, late pruning stresses plants as they should be putting energy into their roots rather than new growth that time of year.
+It is of utmost importance not to prune plants late in summer or early fall, as this may encourage new growth that will not have time to harden off, causing winter damage.
+Also, late pruning stresses plants, as they put energy into their roots rather than new growth that time of year.

 To learn about more varieties of Smokebush, click through to the National Gardening Association’s Cotinus Selections.